 Veterinary graduates must have the basic scientific knowledge, skills and values to practice veterinary medicine, independently, at the time of graduation.
 At a minimum, graduates must be competent in providing entry-level health care for a variety of animal species.

-- Comprehensive patient diagnosis and demonstration of problem solving skills (e.g., appropriate use of clinical laboratory testing, and record management)
+- comprehensive patient diagnosis (problem solving skills), appropriate use of clinical laboratory testing, and record management

-- Health promotion, disease prevention, zoonosis and food safety
+- health promotion, disease prevention/biosecurity, zoonosis, and food safety